SarahJoniPower/bank_tech_test/README.md

 Plan
-My initial thoughts are this will involve two classes - a bank class, and a transation class, which will be used to create the list of transations.
+My initial thoughts are this will involve two classes - an account class, and a transation class, which will be used to create the account statement.

 Questions to consider: should methods be called on the full class or on an instance of the class?